emqx/blog/en/202005/emqx-plug-in-persistence-series-3-emqx-redis-data-persistence.md

 ### Message list

-EMQ X persists the message list as the message id to `mqtt:retain:{topic}` Redis Hash:
+EMQX persists the message list as the message id to `mqtt:retain:{topic}` Redis Hash:

 ```bash
 ## Obtain all the message id in the upstream_topic topic collection